 Sleep apnea can cause anxiety, but not all cases of anxiety are due to sleep apnea.
 The connection between the two disorders can be described through several concepts, including: psychological stress, sleep disruption, and effects on brain function among others.

 Sleep apnea causes both physical and psychological effects.
-For instance, it’ll leave you feeling exhausted, confused, and sleepy during the day.
+For instance, it’ll leave you feeling exhausted, confused, and sleepy during the day and for some anxiety about going to sleep and the many issues that are associated with nighttime breathing.

 Some of the common psychological effects of sleep apnea include a lack of concentration, depression, mood swings, and brain fog.
 One of the major concerns about this sleep disorder is its association with anxiety and panic attacks.

-In this article, we’ll discuss the link between sleep apnea and anxiety and why you should try a new solution for sleep apnea.
+In this article, we’ll discuss the link between sleep apnea and anxiety and why you should try a new solution to support breathing and sleep at night when you have sleep apnea.

 How Is Anxiety Related to Sleep Apnea?